FAIRmat-NFDI/nomad-tutorial-workflows/docs/core.md

 - Make the data publicly accessible upon publication

 **Your Solution:**
-Use the [NOMAD Central Repository](https://nomad-lab.eu/prod/v1/gui/about/information){:target="\_blank"} to upload, structure, and share your complete project workflow.
+Use the **NOMAD Central Repository** to upload, structure, and share your complete project workflow.

 ## The NOMAD Repository and Infrastructure